Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 Every business owner must register for VAT.
 After you’ve registered you are expected to add 15% VAT to your selling price.
 For instance, if you sell a product of R500, you need to add R15 to the rate (100×15%), so the inclusive price, which your customers have to pay, is 615.
 However, there are always exceptions.
 At certain instances you don’t need to charge VAT to a client, and in others, you can’t claim VAT on an expense.

-See Also How Much Does A Nose Piercing Cost In South Africa
+See Also How To Get Netflix On TV In South Africa

 What Can’t You Charge VAT On?